DFabric/apps-static/README.md

 ## Get the application

-You can use the `helper.sh` script that will download and place the application for you in the `~/.local` directory defined in the PATH.
+You can use the `helper.sh` script that will download and place the application for you in the `~/.local` directory that wipl be added in your $PATH.

 To print the usage and view available packages: